 Chock-full of chills and scares, the trailer explains that Michael's been locked up in an insane asylum for the last 40 years since killing all those teenagers.
-Two British investigators (possibly of the paranormal) head to the institution to speak with the mass murderer and attempt to prove a response with his old white mask.
+Two British investigators (possibly of the paranormal) head to the institution to speak with the mass murderer and attempt to provoke a response with his old white mask.
 This doesn't get a reaction from Myers, but it certainly agitates a guard dog and the other inmates.

 Meanwhile, Laurie Strode's been filled with the lust for revenge over the last four decades, hoping that Michael will escape so that she can kill him.
 The story of his killing spree in 1978 has become a boogeyman-esque myth in the intervening years, but it's going to become a horrifying reality when Myers escapes, dons his iconic mask, and returns home.

 Carpenter serves dual roles, as executive producer and composer.
 He didn't write the script, which was actually handled by director Green and actor Danny McBride, both of whom are known for their comedic roles.
 Nevertheless, they're both superfans of the franchise and did justice to the original film with their screenplay.
-Since they are doing away with all the canon established since 1978, McBride said that this movie takes place in an "alternate reality" away from all the other projects that lend their names to the Halloween mythos.
+Since they are doing away with all the canon established since 1981's Halloween II, McBride said that this movie takes place in an "alternate reality" away from all the other projects that lend their names to the Halloween mythos.